Welcome to the first Brolly Good Ideas newsletter.

 If you’re really struggling, please take good care and seek professional advice.

 September saw a return to training for many of my runners.
 Events are beginning again, with strict physical distancing in place and a whole host of other measures to keep participants as safe as possible.

 As the days grow darker, please make sure that you’re visible whenever you’re out running – light clothes and hi viz are even more important in these times of distancing!

 You may have watched the Elite London Marathon on Sunday 4th.
 If you think that might the challenge for you in 2021, don’t forget to enter the ballot for places to run next October: https://www.virginmoneylondonmarathon.com/how-to-enter/ballot-entry/

 Over the next 6 weeks, we’re working on flexibility and strength; there are very limited spaces available, as we’re maintaining physical distancing as best we can.

 Did you know that I offer individual and small group training as one-offs?
 Individual training starts at £50 an hour, but becomes much cheaper if there are a few of you who want to train together, just to kickstart training for a particular event or target.
 If you’ve a friend or two who you’d like to train with, get in touch.

 Lots of people ask me about nutrition and what they should or shouldn’t eat for running.
-I leave specific advice to the professionals, but I do have a few running-related tips.
-1. Running long distances requires good quality energy to be available to your body.
-This can be acquired by eating a balanced diet which has…Read More
+I leave specific advice to the professionals, because I am not qualified to give personalised advice.
+Having said that, I do have a few running-related tips.
+1. Running long distances requires good quality energy to be available to your body.…Read More